DevK2S/Study_Partner/.github/ISSUE_TEMPLATE/bug_report.md

 4.

 ## Expected behavior
-A clear and concise description of what you have expected to happen.
+A clear and concise description of what you are expecting to happen.

 ## Logs
 If applicable, add logs to explain your problem (e.g. the error message and/or the exception traceback).